 Burke joined the United States Olympic national team as general manager for the 2010 Vancouver Olympics.
 He returned for the 2014 Games in Sochi as the director of player development.

 Away from the rink, Burke is well known for his work within the community.
 He is a vocal activist against homophobia in sports, a strong supporter of first response personnel and military service members, an environmentalist, and a humanitarian.
-Since his son Patrick founded the “You Can Play Project” in support of his brother Brendan, Burke has been very vocal about the importance of LGBT inclusion in the NHL.
+Since his son Patrick founded the “You Can Play Project” in support of his brother Brendan, Burke has been very vocal about the importance of LGBT2Q+ inclusion in the NHL.
 Burke also remains heavily involved with the military, visiting bases within Canada, the United States, and Afghanistan.
 He has worked with the Wounded Warrior Project since 2003.

-Burke is also an avid supporter of many philanthropic organizations including: Ducks Unlimited Canada, The Canadian Safe School Network (CSSN), Big Brothers Big Sisters of Canada, Special Olympics Cops, and Computers Merry-Go-Round Children’s Foundation.
+Burke is also an avid supporter of many philanthropic organizations, including Ducks Unlimited Canada, The Canadian Safe School Network (CSSN), Big Brothers Big Sisters of Canada, Special Olympics Cops, and Computers Merry-Go-Round Children’s Foundation.
 In May 2011, he was presented with the Easter Seals Toronto’s Tribute award for lending support to kids with physical disabilities and for excellence in business and community service.
-Burke is also an active participant in ‘The Big Save’ which is an annual blood donor clinic held in Toronto.
+Burke is also an active participant in The Big Save, an annual blood donor clinic held in Toronto.

 Burke serves as a member of the Selection Committee for the Hockey Hall of Fame and sits on the Board of Directors for Rugby Canada.